theopenbit/rpi-demo-nginx/README.md

 # demo-nginx
-nginx with additional tools for demo show case
+nginx with additional tools for demos